 If you have oily hair, you know how tiring it is to wash your hair in the morning only to get greasy roots by the end of the day.
 Dry shampoo tones down shine but sometimes, it just doesn’t cut it.
 The best shampoo for oily hair balances the scalp and cleans strands without overstripping your natural oils.
 I’ve compiled the most highly-rated shampoos that will give you the cleanest, most luscious locks.

-The 6 Most-Loved Shampoos for Oily Hair
+The 6 of the Best Shampoos for Oily Hair

 L’Oreal Paris Elvive Extraordinary Clay Rebalancing Shampoo

 If you like mud masks for your face, you’ll love clay for the hair.
 As clay removes excess sebum from the face, so will clay shampoos remove grease from your hair.
 This is one of the best shampoos for chronically oily locks.

 This rebalancing shampoo does what it says on the label, that is, tackles oily roots while keeping your ends hydrated.
 It contains kaolin clay and salicylic acid which purify and exfoliate the hair and roots.
 Who knew these popular skincare ingredients work for hair, too?

 The shampoo sops up grease with every wash.
 It feels creamy but when worked into the hair, produces a frothy lather.
 This shampoo keeps your oils at bay for up to 48 hours.
 It won’t overstrip your locks and won’t leave your hair feeling parched, especially on the ends, which is a common byproduct of harsh cleansing shampoos.
 The silicone-free formula uses three types of clay and it’s been clinically tested for efficacy.

 This clay shampoo is part of a line of haircare products, so if you want a comprehensive solution to your greasy hair needs, this is a good shampoo for you.